-Most people know that employers are not allowed to ask job applicants whether or not they are married, or whether or not they have children.
+Most people know that employers are not allowed to ask job applicants whether they are married- or whether they have children.
 Otherwise, an employer could easily have access to information about your family that might cause them to select an applicant who might require “less time off” than an applicant with a spouse or children.
 But what happens when you have already been hired?

 Examples of Parental & Familial Discrimination

 There are a significant number of ways you might be subjected to discrimination at the workplace simply for having a family.
 If you notice some of these occurrences at your place of work, reach out to us immediately.

 Some of the most common examples of this parental status discrimination include:

 - Terminating employees who are pregnant or have asked for time off on account of maternity;